 This soup comes together quickly – all you have to do is dice some vegetables, mince some herbs, and stand over a nice warm stove for a little while.
 The quinoa cooks right in the soup so you only need to make one pan dirty.
 It’s great leftover too.
 Leftovers of leftovers – less cooking for you!

 PS: If you don’t have leftover turkey for this creamy turkey soup with quinoa, it works great with chicken too.
-Maybe if you have some frozen, cooked chicken breasts?
-I’ve made it with a rotisserie chicken too – it’s perfect!
+Maybe if you have some frozen cooked chicken breasts?
+Or make it with a rotisserie chicken too – it’s perfect!

 - 1 tablespoon olive oil

 - 1/2 large onion, diced (a heaping cup)

 - 2 cups chopped celery